-The program recently initiated its fifth application cycle, which opened on November 1, 2021.
-The application deadline is midnight on Monday, January 10, 2022.
-After that time, all submitted applications will undergo an initial review, followed by another round of finalist interviews.
+The program recently initiated its sixth application cycle, which opened on October 3, 2022.
+The application deadline is midnight on January 27th, 2023.
+After that time, all submitted applications will undergo an initial review, followed by a round of finalist interviews.

-Per statute, the Teaching Fellows Commission will meet and make final decisions on the number of awards to be offered by April 1, 2022.
-Finalists who are selected and offered an award will have until May 1, 2022 to sign the promissory note to formally accept the terms of the forgivable loan.
+The Teaching Fellows Commission, per statute requirements, will meet and make final decisions on the number of awards to be offered.
+By April 1st, 2023, finalists who are selected will be notified and offered a Teaching Fellows award for the 2023-2024 cohort.
+Those recipients will have until May 1, 2023, to sign the promissory note to formally accept the terms of the forgivable loan program.

-The next annual report from the North Carolina Teaching Fellows Program must be submitted by January 1, 2023.
+The next annual report from the North Carolina Teaching Fellows Program must be submitted by January 1, 2024.